Program Management

 Defining the SCOPE.

-Defining the scope of a program is an important step in the planning process that involves establishing the goals, objectives, and deliverables of the program.
-This typically involves the following steps:
+Defining the scope of a project is an important step in the planning process that involves establishing the goals, objectives, and deliverables of the project.

-1. Identify the purpose of the program: The first step in defining the scope is to understand the purpose of the program.
-This may involve identifying the business need that the program is intended to address, or the specific problem that the program is meant to solve.
+The first step in defining the scope is to understand the purpose of the project.
+This may involve identifying the business need that the project is intended to address, or the specific problem that the project is meant to solve.

-4. Identify any constraints or limitations: It is also important to identify any constraints or limitations that may impact the program.
-This may include budget constraints, time constraints, or other limitations that will need to be considered when planning the program.
+It is also important to identify any constraints or limitations that may impact the project.
+This may include budget constraints, time constraints, or other limitations that will need to be considered when planning the project.

 Developing the PLAN.